Steelers going for playoff spot as Browns visit in finale - WHIZ News

 KEY MATCHUP: Cleveland’s running game against Pittsburgh’s defensive front.
 The Browns gashed the T.J.
 Watt-less Steelers for 171 yards rushing while winning at home in Week 3.
 Pittsburgh’s run defense has been erratic at best this season, even after Watt returned from a torn left pectoral in early November.
 If the Browns can control the line of scrimmage the way they did in the first meeting, Cleveland could scuttle Pittsburgh’s modest playoff hopes.

-KEY INJURIES: Browns RT Jack Conklin (ankle) and CB Denzel Ward (shoulder) both missed practice time during the week. … Steelers LB Myles Jack (groin) was limited in practice during the week.
+KEY INJURIES: Browns RT Jack Conklin (ankle) will sit out the finale and be replaced by James Hudson. … Browns CB Denzel Ward (shoulder) missed practice time during the week and is questionable. … Steelers LB Myles Jack (groin) was limited in practice during the week.
 CB James Pierre began the week in the concussion protocol.
 S Minkah Fitzpatrick is dealing with an ankle injury that limited his practice time, but is not expected to affect his availability.

 SERIES NOTES: Pittsburgh has dominated since 1999, going 37-9-1. … Steelers coach Mike Tomlin is 24-6-1 against the Browns. … Cleveland hasn’t won the season series since 1988. … The Browns have lost their past 18 regular-season games at Pittsburgh, last winning 33-13 in 2003 behind quarterback Tim Couch. … The Browns won a wild-card game at Pittsburgh in 2020. … Pittsburgh has finished ahead of Cleveland in the standings every season since the Browns re-entered the league in 1999.
 A win by Cleveland would end that streak.